Steffenhagen-N/Text_Based_Card_Games/README.md

 This project is an extensible framework for single-player text-based card games.
 The main.py file runs a rudimentary launcher menu, and holds the basic classes and functions needed for additional game files.
 Each supplimentary game file executes rules required for its corresponding game.

 Text_Based_Card_Games was originally meant to be an exercise in Object Oriented Programming, and creating extensible programs.
-The program uses three classes; Cards, Decks, and Players; as efficiently as possible.
+The program uses four classes; Cards, Decks, Players, and Games; as efficiently as possible.
 As a challenge, I tried to repeat as little code as possible while still being clean to read.
 Ideally, as additional games are implemented, the main.py file shouldn't need to be changed much, if at all, to accomodate them.
 As Text_Based_Card_Games grows, hopefully bloat is kept to a minimum.

 ## Build Status v.0.0.1